nikhilbhardwaj/nikhilbhardwaj.github.io/_posts/2012-10-01-gprs-and-wvdial-over-bluetooth.md

   - Linux
   - tech tips
 ---
-I must say that the network manager handles ppp connections rather poorly, sometimes they work but most of the times they don&#8217;t.
+I must say that the network manager handles ppp connections rather poorly, sometimes they work but most of the times they don't.
 The situation is worse still with mobile phones, I have a nokia series 40 mobile phone and when my mts subscription expires, I need to use it for a couple of days.
-I&#8217;ll walk you through the steps that allowed me to connect to the internet using my tata docomo gprs connection over bluetooth.
+I'll walk you through the steps that allowed me to connect to the internet using my tata docomo gprs connection over bluetooth.

 <!--more-->Before getting started, your gprs should be configured on the mobile device, i.e. you should be able to access internet on that.
 This typically requires you to set up the correct access point for tata docomo 2G connections it is tata.docomo.internet, you can get this from your provider.
 Also switch on your bluetooth, the first thing we need is the device MAC address.